sblauth/cashocs/docs/source/demos/optimal_control/monolithic_problems/doc_monolithic_problems.rst

 Problem Formulation
 -------------------

-In this demo we show how cashocs can be used with a coupled PDE constraint.
+In this demo we show how CASHOCS can be used with a coupled PDE constraint.
 For this demo, we consider a monolithic approach, whereas we investigate an approach based on a Picard iteration in the following demo.